 These include but are not limited to:

-- Body Safety – (K-3) Teaches children the difference between good touches and not so good touches, good secrets and bad secrets, good feelings and not so good feelings.
+- Body Safety – (Grades Pre-K-3) Teaches children the difference between good touches and not so good touches, good secrets and not so good secrets, good feelings and not so good feelings.
 Children will learn ways to respond when something happens that makes them feel uncomfortable.

 No time for a presentation?
 Staff or trained volunteers may be available to hand out information at your school, place of worship, special event or other locations throughout our communities.